 Parque Nacional Los Quetzales information

-The park has no facilities for tourists aside from a small ranger station, which collects fees.
-From here, a modest network of bird-watching trails radiates into the forest.
-All the lodges around San Gerardo de Dota organize hiking and bird-watching tours.
+A modest network of ill-maintained birdwatching trails radiates into the forest.
+The lodges around San Gerardo de Dota organize hiking and birdwatching tours.